kujiroCTRL/the-cipher-index/ciphers/Illyngo-0020-Solved.md

 <details>
 <summary>Solution</summary>
-Each couple of number represent a letter in tap code
+Each couple of numbers represent a letter in tap code

 Using the table